Cloud-CV/EvalAI/Updated CONTRIBUTING.md

     - For installing the Sublime Package Control Manager in Sublime-Text Editor use [this](https://packagecontrol.io/installation#st2) link.
 Also, If Sublime Package Control Manager is installed then install ```HTML/JS/CSS Pretifier```.
 3. Once the code is pushed, create a pull request:
-    - On your Github fork, select your branch and click “New pull request”.
+    - On your GitHub fork, select your branch and click “New pull request”.
 Select “master” as the base branch and your branch in the “compare” dropdown.
       If the code is mergeable (you get a message saying “Able to merge”), go ahead and create the pull request.

     - Check back after some time to see if the Travis checks have passed, if not you should click on “Details” link on your PR thread at the right of “The Travis CI build failed”, which will take you to the dashboard for your PR.
 You will see what failed / stalled, and will need to resolve them.